PsiQ/bartiq/docs/troubleshooting.md

 # Troubleshooting

-We know that debugging `bartiq` can sometimes be challenging.
-That's why we collected here some the best practices and common issues that you might run into.
+Debugging `bartiq` is not always straightforward, so please see below for a number of best practices and common issues to help:

 - Bartiq routines can get pretty complicated very quickly, especially if nested subroutines are involved.
 Therefore when you get an error, try isolating the issue and work on a smaller example: